 In NEO, schools can customize many aspects of their platform to match their own brand, including the color scheme, fonts, logo, terminology, and more.
 They can also create a visitor portal with their own portal images, panels, carousel, custom HTML, custom pages, and more.

 Moodle is harder to customize at least when it comes to using the original Moodle themes.
 To access similar options as in NEO, administrators have to test different custom themes and generally invest more time in the portal creation.

 Here is a list of the features included with NEO that are not supported by Moodle:

 - Customizable visitor portal

-- Graphical dashboards
+- Graphical dashboards for students, teachers, admins, and parents

 - Graphical resources catalog